 OSD teams work to support Cluster programs through collaboration with teachers, SECAs, and school and network leaders.
 See below for additional resources and support.

 Professional Learning

-Cluster Professional Development Opportunities This document contains information on professional developments and PLCs to improve the practices of teachers and SECAs who work in a Cluster classroom across CPS ools OFFICE FOR STUDENTS WITH
+Cluster Professional Development Opportunities This document contains information on professional developments and PLCs to improve the practices of teachers and SECAs who work in a Cluster classroom across CPS.

 Resources